2015 WHCA JOURNALISM AWARDS

 2014 WHITE HOUSE CORRESPONDENTS' ASSOCIATION℠ DINNER

-Visit our 2014 SLIDESHOW and the 2014 DINNER page for more photos of this year's event.
+Visit our 2014 SLIDESHOW and the 2014 DINNER page for more photos of the 2014 event.
 Photos by J.M.
 Eddins Jr.

 Additional photos are available on our SLIDESHOW and DINNER pages.